mrenvoize/koha-testing-docker/README.md

 check `docker compose --help` or refer to the [Docker compose documentation](https://docs.docker.com/compose/).

 ### Developing plugins using ktd

-ktd ships with some nice tools for working with plugins
+_KTD_ ships with some nice tools for working with plugins

 Please see the [wiki](https://gitlab.com/koha-community/koha-testing-docker/-/wikis/Developing-plugins) for details